solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Application Connectors

-*MySQL Connector/J* is a JDBC-compatible API which natively implements the MySQL protocol in Java, rather than utilizing client libraries.
+*MySQL Connector/J* is a JDBC-compatible API that natively implements the MySQL protocol in Java, rather than utilizing client libraries.
 The Connect and Query sample does not directly utilize *MySQL Connector/J*, but Microsoft provides a sample that uses this technology.